WP-Autoplugin/wp-autoplugin/README.md

 - Reviewing and testing all generated code before use in a production environment.
 - Conducting thorough testing on a staging site before deployment.
 - Considering a professional security audit for critical applications.

-## Limitations

-WP-Autoplugin has some limitations to be aware of:
-- Works best with simple plugins; may struggle with complex, multi-feature plugins.
-- Plugins require thorough testing before use on production sites.

 ## Installation